drreynolds/smuhpc-workshop/source/session_3.rst

 BASH scripts
 ^^^^^^^^^^^^^^^

-**FILL THIS IN WITH AN EXAMPLE SCRIPT, AND GIVE AN ASSIGNMENT TO CREATE THEIR OWN**

 Basics of BASH shell scripting:

 * The first line of the shell script file should include the line